ashish10alex/vscode-dataform-tools/README.md

 ## TODO

-- [ ] Show column description in schema of compiled query web view
 - [ ] Add BigQuery job link when assertion is executed
 - [ ] Handle case where user is not connected to internet or on vpn where network request for dry run cannot be made